 Find the announcement here: https://bit.ly/3hfOfDL.

 Microsoft acquired Cloudyn in July 2017 and have spent the last four years integrating much of the Cloudyn capabilities into the Azure Cost Management tools.
 Cloudyn will now retire on 30 June, 2021.

-Microsoft announce the General Availability of Azure Cost Management for customers buying through Azure.com and Azure Government customers.
+Microsoft announce that Azure Cost Management capabilities are now available for Azure Government customers buying through azure.com.

 There are lots of different ways to optimise costs in Azure, but this list is great to remind you of the basics (Reservations, Azure Hybrid Benefit etc) as well as newer options specific to running SQL in Azure, or using Azure Backup solutions.

 Find the full list here: https://bit.ly/2J7pVWR.

 There’s a new Azure Cost Management course for Microsoft partners available on Microsoft Learn, the free online training platform.
 Topics covered include cost management scopes, bill reconciliation, Partner Earned Credit, enabling cost management for customers, and setting budgets and alerts.

 Find this course here: https://bit.ly/3j8FTwW.

 Microsoft announce that an AWS connector for Azure Cost Management is available from 1 September, 2020 for all customers.